SaravananSven/Eatly/README.md

 # Eatly
-A vegetarian restaurant website where users can order online
+A vegetarian restaurant website where users can order online.

 Note:
+    The website is stil in process since im trying to include CRUD operations.
     I created a separate folder for pictures so kindly delete that and add your own thank you